-We will generally recommend in favor of shareholder resolutions requesting that companies in certain extractive or energy-intensive industries that have increased exposure to climate change-related risks provide information to shareholders concerning their climate change scenario analyses and other climate change-related considerations.
-Although we are generally supportive of the disclosure recommendations recently developed by the Task Force on Climate-related Financial Disclosures ("TCFD"), we will review proposals requesting that companies report in accordance with these recommendations on a case-by-case basis.
-When reviewing proposals asking for increased disclosure on either of the aforementioned issues, we will evaluate: (i) the industry in which the company operates; (ii) the company's current level of disclosure; (iii) the oversight afforded to issues related to climate change; (iv) the disclosure and oversight afforded to climate change-related issues at peer companies; and (v) if companies in the company's market and/or industry have provided any disclosure that is aligned with the TCFD's recommendations.
-On a case-by-case basis, we will consider supporting well-crafted proposals requesting that companies report their GHG emissions and adopt a reduction goal for these emissions.
+On a case-by-case basis, we will consider supporting well-crafted proposals requesting that companies report their greenhouse gas (GHG) emissions and adopt a reduction goal for these emissions.
 Particularly for companies operating in carbon- or energy- intensive industries, such as those in the basic materials, integrated oil and gas, iron and steel, transportation, utilities and construction industries, we believe that managing and mitigating carbon emissions are important to ensuring long-term financial and environmental sustainability.
-As such, we will carefully review these proposals on a case-by-case basis, taking into account: (i) the industry in which the company operates; (ii) a lack of robust risk management of environmental issues as evidenced by material fines, lawsuits or reputational damage; and (iii) whether a company's peers have provided disclosure concerning their GHG emissions and future reduction goals.
+As such, we will carefully review these proposals on a case-by-case basis, taking into account: (i) the industry in which the company operates; (ii) the existence of robust risk management of environmental issues as evidenced by material fines, lawsuits or reputational damage; and (iii) the disclosure and GHG reduction targets adopted by the company's peers.